Philadelphia Insurance Companies Logo

 Written by Evan Fenaroli, Product Manager at Philadelphia Insurance Companies

-IMPORTANT NOTICE - The information and suggestions presented by Philadelphia Indemnity Insurance Company in this E-Brochure is for your consideration in your loss prevention efforts.
+IMPORTANT NOTICE - The information and suggestions presented by Philadelphia Indemnity Insurance Company are for your consideration in your loss prevention efforts.
 They are not intended to be complete or definitive in identifying all hazards associated with your business, preventing workplace accidents, or complying with any safety related, or other, laws or regulations.
 You are encouraged to alter them to fit the specific hazards of your business and to have your legal counsel review all of your plans and company policies.